**This post may contain some affiliate links.

 The first rule of tofu is: you gotta drain it.

 Since tofu is made up of 90% water, it’s important to drain the excess moisture so it can absorb marinades and spices.
 It might seem like a major deterrent when you’re looking for a quick 30 minute weeknight meal, but we promise it’s not too difficult!
 All it takes is a little time.

 To squeeze out the water, put towels or some form of absorbing material both under and over the tofu block.
 On top of the paper towel, put a cutting board and some form of a weight on top.
+Or grab yourself a super easy tofu press.
 The weight shouldn’t be too heavy—something like an iron frying pan or even a large can of food will do.
 The cutting board serves to evenly distribute the weight pressing the water out.

 Allow the tofu to drain for at least 30 minutes this way—but if you need to start the process in the morning before work, just throw it in the fridge and let it do its thing!

 Let’s start with an awesome tofu breakfast option… If you’re a vegan or just like to hold off eating eggs, you gotta try making good scrambled tofu.

 It’s got a great consistency similar to eggs, and can be super flavorful depending on what you season and scramble them with.
 You can season it with one spice like turmeric like this recipe or pack it with a ton like this southwestern styled one--this is the time to be creative!

 Chop the tofu with a knife and use a fork to get it to a “scrambled” consistency.
 Heat your favorite cooking oil over medium heat and add to a cast iron pan for 5-10 minutes or until hot.
 If you’re scrambling with veggies, add these to your tofu scramble as well.

 Eat with toast or a light salad and enjoy!

 A yummy, healthy alternative without using too much oil, baked tofu may just be your go-to protein for salads, curries and fried rice.